pumabanks/PX4-user_guide/en/development/intro_series/adding_parameters_to_module.md

 # Adding Parameters to a Module

-In order to allow run-time configuration changes, PX4 uses parameters.
+In order to allow run-time (or during bootup) configuration changes, PX4 uses parameters.
 We can either add new parameters or pull in existing parameters to our module as needed.

 ## Making a New Parameter